Vermont's Golf Course Permitting Program

 Vermont Golf Course Regulations - 1991 (pdf) – Section IV.
 9. of the Vermont Regulations for Control of Pesticides that cover Golf Course Permits.

-Pesticide Information – requesting an amendment to your golf course permit
+Pesticide Information – How to request an amendment to your golf course permit

-Vermont Golf Course Dilution Worksheet (updated June 2017 - Microsoft Excel Spreadsheet) - performs calculations needed to amend golf course permits with non-prescreened products. * Note the application rate entered into this spreadsheet has been changed from "PINTS/ACRE" to "OZ./1000 SQ.
-FT" for both wet and dry formulations.* Please follow instructions on the first tab of this spreadsheet carefully before submitting this to the Golf Course Permit Coordinator.
+Vermont Golf Course Dilution Worksheet (updated June 2017 - Microsoft Excel Spreadsheet) - performs calculations needed to amend golf course permits with non-prescreened products ( can also be used to request prescreened products).
+Please follow instructions on the first tab of this spreadsheet carefully before submitting this to the Golf Course Permit Coordinator.

 Pre-Screened List (pdf) - The list of pesticides pre-approved for use on Golf Courses in Vermont.
 One must still apply to the Golf Course Permit Coordinator to add these to your Golf Course Permit by submitting the following information: